jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Beaconing/3. Websocket-WSC2/README.md

 http://blog.teamtreehouse.com/an-introduction-to-websockets WebSockets provide a persistent connection between a client and server that both parties can use to start sending data at any time.
 Depending on how it is implemented, it may or may not have heartbeat between server & client.
 That being said, some web proxies may interfere with Websocket communications.

 This log deserves more attention since it differs from usual beaconing C2.
 In fact, it is likely possible for Websocket to do both beaconing & event-driven C2.
+I started thinking about WebSockets after I saw its use-case in real-time web app developments.
+The darker side of me saw its other applications & I realize I was not alone...

 ## Offensive Tool